V. K. Singh: Union minister

-In May 2014, Singh was appointed as Minister of State of External Affairs and Minister of state (independent charge) for North East Region in the NDA-led Indian government.
+In May 2014, Singh was appointed Minister of State of External Affairs and Minister of state (independent charge) for North East Region in the NDA-led Indian government.
 He was relieved of responsibility for the North East Region in November 2014, when Jitendra Singh replaced him.

 Singh is praised for leading Operation Raahat, a rescue mission to evacuate Indian citizens and other foreign nationals from Yemen during 2015 Yemeni Crisis.
 Prime Minister Narendra Modi in April 2015 said, “I believe this is the first time in the world that a government minister has stood on the battlefield like a soldier to do this work ...
 I salute General V. K. Singh.”
-In May 2019, Singh became Minister of State for Road Transport and Highways.
+In May 2019, Singh became Minister of State for Road Transport and Highways and served there till 11 June 2024.